Introduction: Paris After Dark

 Badaboum: Marais Music Venue

-Badaboum, located on Rue de la Verrerie in the Mar&ais, focuses on electronic and house music in a mid-size venue.
-The club hosts both established names and rising artists.
-The Marais location attracts an international crowd and puts you near excellent restaurants and other bars.
-Entry costs €10-€18.
-The club operates Friday-Saturday and some weeknights depending on programming.
+Badaboum, on Rue de la Verrerie in the Marais, deals in electronic and house in a mid-size room, booking both established names and newer artists.
+The Marais setting brings an international crowd and keeps good restaurants and bars close at hand.
+Entry is €10-€18, and it runs Friday and Saturday plus some weeknights depending on what’s booked.

 Concrete: Seine Barge Club